DavidCks/rusty-css/README.md

 ## a rusty way to implement css in rust

+OPEN TO CONTRIBUTIONS: I don't have time to improve on this project for the forseable future so any contributinos, big or small, are very welcome.

 ATTENTION: Development is currently on hold as I focus on my new job.
 Once I'm settled in I'll resume working on it.
 Feel free to send w pull request if you have some good ideas you want to implement.
 Some ideas: